gigamonkey/test-lite-fs/README.md

 ## Some assumptions

-- A fly machine stops as soon as the process it is running exits.
+- ~~A fly machine stops as soon as the process it is running exits.
 (Technically I guess the LiteFS proxy is really the main process so maybe if my server exits the LiteFS proxy can still do stuff.
-Which would actually be good but means I can’t easily simulate crash of the fly machine by just exiting my server.)
+Which would actually be good but means I can’t easily simulate crash of the fly machine by just exiting my server.)~~ It seems that the Fly Machine runner keeps the machine alive and just restarts the process, which makes sense.
+I guess that's fine for my purposes.
+Again, not sure yet what happens when the LiteFS proxy gets added to the mix.